outluch/vue-model-autoset/README.md

 ## Notes

 Killed webpack etc, so this package now can be used only in webpack projects.
 No simple include script usage.

+## Contribution

+I appreciate any comments, feedback, and information about potential issues.
+Have you experienced a bug or noticed a mistake in documentation?
+Please add a new issue.
+Thanks!

 ## License